department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ----

-The API supports a search query that accepts a patient ICN, the patient's home address, and the patient's desired medical service type.
+The API supports a search query that accepts a patient ICN and the patient's desired medical service type.

 The medical service type is one of: